 Graduate students whose spoken English proficiency test results do not meet the requirements can demonstrate proficiency in two other ways:

-- Pass English 105 course for TAs offered by International and English Language Programs.
+- Pass English 105, a course for TAs offered by UW International and English Language Programs.

 - Pass an appeal interview.
-If a student’s test results are within a particular range (see Graduate School Memo 15).
+If a student’s test results are within a particular range (see Graduate School Memo 15), the department may request an appeal interview for the student.

 To Register for the Versant English Test